Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is an intentional balance design.
 You will need to pay for several different healing sessions or heal through other means to fully heal.

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
-  - No, Fallout uses the term HDR to reference the quality of rendering, which is independent of your monitor.
+  - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.